dotnet/maui/docs/DevelopmentTips.md

 ### Cake Commands

+The below parameters can be used with the `dotnet cake` command in the root of your locally cloned .NET MAUI repository folder.

 #### Clean
 `--clean`
 - This will do a recursive delete of all your obj/bin folders.
 This is helpful if for some reason your repository is in a bad state and you don't want to go as scorched earth as `git clean -xdf`